signalwerk/fontstep/readme.md

 * copysave - creates a copy of the font with a new name
 * metric - set metrics according to other glyphs
 * delete - delete sepecific glyphs
+* decompose - decompose glyphs
+* removeOverlap - remove overlaps in glyphs
-* decompose - decompose and remove overlaps
+* decomposeRemoveOverlap - decompose and remove overlaps
 * copy - copy specific glyphs
 * autoUnicode - auto unicode the whole font
 * components – add components to a glyphs